 Business Volunteers for the Arts

-In a switch from our traditional BVA Program, our business volunteers will be assisting the ten artists/arts organization and creative businesses that have been selected as part of the new Flywheel arts incubator program.
-These volunteers will help create sustainable arts businesses by lending expertise in the fields of PR, marketing, IT, fund development, accounting, business management, strategic planning and much more.
+In a switch from our traditional BVA Program, our business volunteers will be assisting the artists/arts organization and creative businesses that have been selected as part of the Flywheel Incubator program.
+Volunteers help create sustainable arts businesses by lending expertise in the fields of PR, marketing, IT, fund development, accounting, business management, strategic planning and much more.
 BVA Volunteers give back, build their resumes and work in a creative environment by consulting on short term pro-bono projects.

 The Role of the Business Volunteer for the Arts Consultant

 The role of a BVA consultant is different than that of a board member or other volunteers in the organization.
 The volunteer consultant is placed to solve a specific management challenge, opportunity or issue, by utilizing his or her business expertise.
 A good volunteer consultant should leave behind new skills and systems that will advance the arts organization over time.